netmanagers/puppet-nginx/README.md

 Made by Alessandro Franceschi / Lab42

-The nginx::resource:: classes and relevant code has been cloned from https://github.com/zertico/puppetlabs-nginx.git which is a fort of James Fryman /PuppetLabs original nginx module
+The nginx::resource:: classes and relevant code has been derived from https://github.com/zertico/puppetlabs-nginx.git which is a fort of James Fryman /PuppetLabs original nginx module

 Official site: http://www.example42.com